 Important notice: This information is of a general nature and is not an offer or a solicitation to buy or sell any financial instrument or provide any financial services.
 Any statements and opinions given herein are liable to change without notice and may not be held throughout the firm.
 The value of investments or any income arising from them may fluctuate and are not guaranteed.
 Past performance is not necessarily a guide to future performance.
 No responsibility is taken for any losses, including, without limitation, any consequential loss, which may be incurred by acting upon any advice or recommendations contained in this document.
 For our mutual protection, telephone calls may be recorded and made available to you on request and such recordings may be used in the event of a dispute.

 January saw UK markets decisively rebound from December’s indiscriminate selling, propelled by investors taking a more constructive view on Brexit and the US Federal Reserve signaling easier monetary policy in 2019.
-The FTSE 100 ended January up 3.63%, while the FTSE 250 and AIM gained 7.09% and 7.12% respectively.
+The UK top 100 companies ended January up 3.63%, while the UK top 250 and AIM gained 7.09% and 7.12% respectively.

 At the sectoral level, UK equities posted broad-based gains, though both the Pharmaceutical and Telecoms sectors posted negative returns on the month.
 Sectors that are particularly sensitive to Brexit news flow, such as Retailer and REITs, did particularly well, with the latter posting the largest one-month gain in more than a decade.